develoser/develoser.github.io/_posts/2018-01-10-typescript-dependency-injection.md

 At this point there's nothing special, only a pretty basic implemantion of the ILogger interface.
 We are wraping the global *console* function with our own logic and making use of the npm *chalk* module to give the output some nice colors based on the type of the log function do we need.

-But await!
+But wait!
 What is that *@injectable()* decorator used for?
 Well this is how we tell inversify that this is an *injectable* class and it could be *injected* by another class.

 ### TYPES